 If the minor is under age fifteen, or the adult is age 22 or older and the minor is age fifteen or older, the crime is a class C felony, punishable by up to 5 years in prison and a fine of up to $5,000.

-At Fremstad Law, our experienced sex crime defense lawyers represent people accused of sex crimes in state and federal courts in North Dakota and Minnesota.
+At Fremstad Law, our experienced sex crime defense lawyers represent people accused of sex crimes in state and federal courts in North Dakota.
 We are prepared to defend our clients against any type of sex crime allegations.